akrzemi1/__sandbox__/string_view_ctor.md

 ### 8.2.
 What can be offered to programmers that want null pointers passed to `string_view` to remain UB?

-Write your own type that handles strings your way, and ro not use `std::string_view` anywhere in your code.
+Write your own type that handles strings your way, and do not use `std::string_view` *anywhere* in your code.
 Or derive from the altered `std::string_view` and implement UB in the constructor yourself:

 ```c++
 class ub_string_view : std::string_view